HAOYUAN521/DeepLost/README.md

 - Danlei Zhu (dz2t@mtmail.mtsu.edu)
 - Haoyuan Wang (hw4m@mtmail.mtsu.edu)
 ---
-## Disclaimer: All work is based on the help of chatgpt
+## A.I.
+Disclaimer: Work for this project was completed with the aid of artificial intelligence tools.